JasselD/JasselNotes/Y2S2/COMP609/Exam/TCP Three-Way Handshake.md

 # Key Concepts
 - TCP is connection-oriented (not like UDP)
-- Sequence numbers are initial
+- Sequence numbers are initialized during this handshake
+- The handshake is used before any real data transmission begins
+- Ensures reliability and ordered delivery